fedy-benhassouna/MUST-University-Internship/README.md

 ## Internship Project with MUST University

-This repository contains the code and documentation for a computer vision and research internship project focused on detecting cork oak trees and estimating their biomass using deep learning techniques.
+This repository contains the code and documentation for a computer vision and research 2 months internship project focused on detecting cork oak trees and estimating their biomass using deep learning techniques.

 ## Project Overview